DEN - MIA

 The average price of all round-trip flights from Denver to Miami clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Miami on a Monday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Denver to Miami.
-For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Miami on a Friday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Monday is the most expensive day to fly from Denver to Miami.
+For your return ticket, we recommend flying on a Thursday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Denver to Miami?